The Western Australian (WA) Cultural Infrastructure Framework 2030+

 An interactive WA Cultural Infrastructure Map has also been developed to identify existing cultural infrastructure across the State and can be used

 to investigate future needs to support our growing population and industries.

 These Framework documents will provide valuable information to identify the cultural infrastructure needs and priorities to support WA’s growing population and economy and support the development of Infrastructure WA’s first 20-year

 State Infrastructure Strategy.

-Successful implementation of the Framework can only be achieved through collaboration and partnerships across all tiers of government, the cultural and creative sector, investors, developers, planners, architects and local communities (see Figure
+Successful implementation of the Framework can only be achieved through collaboration and partnerships across all tiers of government, the cultural and creative sector, investors, developers, planners, architects and local communities (see Figure 1 below).

 It is critical to the sustainability of the cultural and creative ecosystem in WA to acknowledge that not only are cultural buildings and spaces required, but staff to operate and maintain this infrastructure are vital.
 Cultural infrastructure, particularly